 We will cover focus areas 6-9 in the next article.
-Meanwhile, if you’d like to add your recipe for ramping up well at Amazon, I cordially invite you to join our Discord server and contribute.
+Meanwhile, if you'd like to add your recipe for ramping up well at Amazon, I cordially invite you to join our Community Platform and contribute.

 If you have been invited to an interview at Amazon, you should check out our YouTube channel for interview preparation videos (all free).